WWF WrestleMania 2000 (video game): Features

 The game features several arenas at which WWF held events in 1998 and 1999.
-There are also arenas based on each WWF television show, such as Sunday Night Heat, Raw is War, as well as other pay-per-view venues of the time.
+There are also arenas based on each WWF television show, such as Sunday Night Heat and Raw is War, as well as other pay-per-view venues of the time.

 This was the first WWF game to allow players to freely edit their favorite superstars (i.e. putting Stone Cold Steve Austin in The Rock's trunks) and also be able to create and modify alternate attires for each wrestler, as each character in the game has four templates that can be individually edited and switched between using the left and right 'C' buttons.
 If the player makes changes that they do not like, a default button resets the edited costume into the original costume for that slot.
 It was also the first THQ produced Nintendo 64 title to feature a "Create a Wrestler" mode.

 In addition to the numerous default and secret characters, several other realistic likenesses and movesets in the create-a-wrestler mode make it possible to add even more characters.
 Some examples include The Road Warriors, Hulk Hogan, Taka Michinoku, and Davey Boy Smith.
 Also, some taunts and move sets were carried over from WCW/nWo Revenge, allowing the player to create and include WCW wrestlers such as Goldberg, Kevin Nash, Scott Hall, Diamond Dallas Page, and Macho Man Randy Savage.
 The drawback to the create-a-wrestler mode, however, is the fact that there are limited slots available due to limited memory space, but players can edit the individual templates in the character models to include four different characters with separate appearances which allows a great deal of flexibility.
-However, wrestlers in the same template are forced to have the same moves.
+However, wrestlers in the same template are obliged to have the same moves.